 A community of islanders existed here for at least 4,000 years, living off of the dense colonies of gannets, fulmars and puffins for food, feathers and oil.
 The final 36 islanders were evacuated in 1930.
 Now uninhabited, visitors can sail to the islands at the edge of the world’ for the experience of a lifetime.

 Staffa has had many famous visitors including Queen Victoria, J M W Turner, Sir Walter Scott and William Wordsworth.
 But it’s probably Felix Mendelssohn’s visit and thus inspired the ‘Hebrides Overture’, dedicated to Frederick William IV of Prussia, which brought the most fame to the island.

-There’s a luxurious boat which takes you from the Isle of Skye to Rona where you will learn about the history of the island and the have the opportunity to spot dolphins and whales.
-Upon arrival a freshly caught, seafood lunch is served on the boat and you might even meet the fisherman who caught your lunch.
-Once on the island you can enjoy a hike to the top of the island to experience the awe-inspiring panoramic views of the Isle of Skye and the mainland.
+There’s a luxurious boat which takes you from the Isle of Skye to Rona where you will learn about the history of the island and have the opportunity to spot dolphins and whales.
+Upon arrival, a freshly caught, delicious seafood lunch is served on the boat and you might even meet the fisherman who caught your lunch (lunch is shown in the first image of this article).
+Once on the island, you can enjoy a hike to the top of the island to experience the awe-inspiring panoramic views of the Isle of Skye and the mainland.
 It’s also worth visiting the Church Cave which inhabitants used until a proper church was built in 1912.

 With a population of just two, no roads or shops, this remote Hebridean island is the perfect way to get away from it all.